One advantage of being old is that you can see change happen in

 that you're up against a truly formidable headwind—one that has

 been in operation since the stone age: technology.
-Technology is

 a lever.
 It magnifies work.
 And the lever not only grows increasingly